-ON THIS PAGE: You will read about your medical care after cancer treatment is finished and why this follow-up care is important.
-To see other pages, use the menu.
+ON THIS PAGE: You will read about your medical care after receiving cancer treatment and why this follow-up care is important.
+Use the menu to see other pages.

 Watching for recurrence